tilburgsciencehub/website/content/tutorials/reproducible-research/share-data/index.md

 - Write code to clean your data, and make sensible decisions about what will remain "secure and private," what part of the data you can disclose to coauthors, and what part of the data can be used publicly.
 - You can also automate your workflow using `makefiles`.
 - Document your data using our handy templates.
-You find them here: https://tilburgsciencehub.com/document/new-data.
+You find them [here](https://tilburgsciencehub.com/document/new-data).

 Write your final output data - the one you or others will be using for your project - to the `release` folder.